American Academy of Financial Management: Certifications/designations

 A claim on the AAFM website that it had a special affiliation with both the CFA Institute and the CFP Board, which administer Chartered Financial Analyst and Certified Financial Planner certificate programs, respectively, was rebutted by representatives of both organizations in the article.
 The CFP Board said that the AAFM had once helped provide continuing education for CFPs, but that it hasn't done so since 2006.
 Some of the individuals listed in a board of advisors told the WSJ they had no idea they were listed and hadn't agreed to it.

 The AAFM has countered that individuals listed on its board of advisors did consent to be listed, posting emails from two individuals on its website.
 The organization also posted to its website part of the signature page of a document agreeing that the Association for Investment Management Research (the precursor to the CFA Institute) would not contest the AAFM's trademarks, with the signature itself blanked and replaced with the type-written statement, "Signed by Sharon Glover, who must have been Jeannie Andersons Boss at the time" [sic].
 What appears to be a version of the same faxed agreement can be found on the GAFM website, with a signature by "Sharon Glover" and the handwritten information "VP & Assoc.
 General Counsel 1/5/04".

 Affiliations and collaborations

 Global Academy of Finance and Management (GAFM)'s certifications and trademarks are owned by Colorado, United States–based International Board of Standards (IBS), a certifying body which is in operation around 40 countries globally.
 IBS is a charter member signatory to the Washington, D.C.–based Council for Higher Education Accreditation (CHEA) and has agreement with the Kansas, US–based Accreditation Council for Business Schools and Programs (ACBSP) since 2004.

+GAFM has continued its international certification activities through national chapters and approved education providers.
+Independent media have reported certification programmes in financial technology, management consulting, competency mapping and corporate training in Sri Lanka between 2021 and 2025.

-GAFM supported ‘Asian Digital Finance Forum and Awards 2023’ which was held at Hilton Colombo in Sri Lanka.
+GAFM has also supported professional development initiatives, including the Asian Digital Finance Forum & Awards 2023 and 2025 held in Colombo, Sri Lanka.